In This Article

-But when you're saddled with post-binge bloat—and perhaps a touch of nausea, a headache, and the like—you're probably not gunning to hightail it to the gym.
+But when you're saddled with post-meal bloat—and perhaps a touch of nausea, a headache, and the like—you're probably not gunning to hightail it to the gym.
 Nope.
 A day spent with Netflix in your fleece-lined sweats sounds just about right, thankyouverymuch.

 Nutritionist and Byrdie contributor Kelly LeVeque swears by adding a tiny bit of liquid chlorophyll to her water since the powerful antioxidant can help stave off cravings and toxins.
 Speaking from experience, it'll also give you quite the non-caffeinated boost if you're feeling sluggish.